MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_ActivationFQDN** - Domain name of the Provider app for a file activation scenario (only first party app info is being logged).

-- **Data_Doc_CreateTelemetryReason** – Telemetry reason for PDF creation.(for example: Create from scan, using “picture to pdf” action, using “document to pdf” action, etc.)
+- **Data_Doc_CreateTelemetryReason** – Telemetry reason for PDF creation.(for example: Create from scan, using "picture to pdf" action, using "document to pdf" action, etc.)

 - **Data_Doc_DownloadDurationms** - Time to download a PDF cloud file.